 How to pronounce She presented her poster at an international conference. in American English

-In casual American English, "She presented her poster at an international conference" sounds like "shee pruh-ZEHN-tuhd her POH-ster uht uhn ihn-ter-NA-shuh-nuhl KAHN-fer-uhns".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "She presented her poster at an international conference" as "shee pruh-ZEHN-tuhd her POH-ster uht uhn ihn-ter-NA-shuh-nuhl KAHN-fer-uhns" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+You'll hear it on presented and again on international — a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.